OCN-682-UH/Rickle/Week_08/Good Plot Bad Plot/Good_Plot_Bad_Plot.md

 This is a good plot because

 - The data is grouped by genus instead of species.
 - Lat/long data of each frog is layered on top of the map of Australia.
 - The colors correspond to each genus.
 - Data is ordered to less common species are on top.
+- The gif shows us plots of individual genera
 - Frog pictures :D

 ![Kermit